shawroshan764/Todo-App-MERN/readme.md

 #### Step 2: Move to backend and install all dependencies

-Open a new terminal window , and run the following command to install the frontend dependencies:
+Open a new terminal window , and run the following command to install the backend dependencies:

 ```bash
 cd backend